Hyunk3l/hyunk3l.github.io/_posts/2017-12-28-how-to-dockerize-your-php-monolith-part-one.markdown

 First of all changes, is in application configurations.
 Why?
 Because you will need to manage environment variables within a few files, instead of searching for them in the whole app.
 Is your code prepared to support multiple environments?
-If answer is no, here is a possible solution for you!
+If answer is no, here is a possible solution for you:

 1. Choose a way to manage your environment variables: [DotEnv](https://symfony.com/doc/current/components/dotenv.html) with plane php or [Symfony Config](https://symfony.com/doc/current/components/config.html).
 2. In my case I chose DotEnv.
 Create a .env.* file for each environment, example: .env.dev, .env.pre, .env.prod